ProGP51 (Alanine and proline-rich secreted protein Apa (50/55-kDa or 45 kDa MPT 32))

 Subcellular LocationSecreted

-Function Immunodominant antigen.
-Elicits potent DTH (delayed-type hypersensitivity) responses in living-BCG-immunized guinea pigs..Stimulation of peripheral blood mononuclear cells from PPD positive individuals with Apa induces a Th1 type lymphoproliferative response with expansion of both CD4+ and CD8+ cells and increased IFN-? production.
-2) In Mtb, mannosylated nApa is a potential adhesin and has a role in host cell attachment, entry, and immune evasion, it induces a strong delayed-type hypersensitivity (DTH) in immunized animals, Elicits a mostly Th1 type of T-cell response in healthy humans; induces IFN-gamma production from CD4+ and CD8+ cells, Functions as an adhesin, binds to mouse macrophages via mannose residues
+2. In Mtb, mannosylated nApa is a potential adhesin and has a role in host cell attachment, entry, and immune evasion, it induces a strong delayed-type hypersensitivity (DTH) in immunized animals, elicits mostly a Th1 type of T-cell response in healthy humans; induces IFN-γ production from CD4+ and CD8+ cells.
+Also functions as an adhesin, binds to mouse macrophages via mannose residues.

 Glycosylation Status